RokKos/MathPie/_pages/01_usp.md

 ---
 layout: page
-title: Our USP
+title: About
 include_in_header: true
 ---

-# USP
+# What is MathPie?
 MathPie provides real life examples with step-by-step solutions, helping students to develop the necessary problem solving skills.

 <br>